dipankardas011/dipankardas-portfolio/content/diary/Jun24.md

 description = "Let's talk about my June 2024"
 +++

+# Date 2024-06-12
+* ksctl auto scaling of the infra
+* go script for cncf green reviews working
+* debuggind sessions on wordpress
+* exepereience on B2B meetings

 # Date 2024-06-11
 * debugging nginx proxy withing proxy
 * cncf go script to update the variables based on cron